mayurmarvel/WinRar-Bypass/README.md

 ## Usage

 Automatic:
-- run the *activate.cmd* file as administartor
+- run the *activate.cmd* file as administrator (right-click  & choose 'run as administrator')

 (or)